dfuenzalida/petclinic/README.md

 # PetClinic Sample Application

-This petclinic is an implementation of the [Spring Petcinic](https://github.com/spring-projects/spring-petclinic) using Clojure and the Kit Framework with the default modules trying to stick to its defaults.
+This petclinic is an implementation of the [Spring Petcinic](https://github.com/spring-projects/spring-petclinic) using Clojure and the [Kit Framework](https://kit-clj.github.io/) with the default modules and trying to stick to its defaults.

-I implemented this version to brush up my knowledge of web development in Clojure, with an application that was not trivial but not too big either while trying to keep feature parity as close as possible.
+I implemented this version to refresh my knowledge of web development in Clojure and the development experience using [Calva](https://calva.io), with an application that was not trivial but not too big either while trying to keep feature parity with the orignal PetClinic as close as possible.

 ## Highlights